Skip to content

 No FHA approval needed

-If your condo or property doesn’t meet FHA rules, you can still qualify and unlock your equity without roadblocks.
+If your condo or property doesn’t meet FHA requirements, you can still qualify and unlock your equity without roadblocks under a proprietary reverse mortgage.

 Access more equity

-Proprietary loans go beyond FHA limits, giving you the ability to borrow larger amounts from higher-value homes.
+Proprietary loans go beyond FHA limits, giving you the ability to borrow larger amounts and custom payout options from higher-value homes.

 Spouse flexibility

-Some programs allow younger non-borrowing spouses to be included, helping protect your family’s long-term security.
+Some proprietary programs allow younger non-borrowing spouses to be included or protected under the loan terms, helping protect your family’s long-term security.

 Choose how you get cash